LinuxForHealth/health-analytics/ascvd-from-fhir/chart/README.md

-# ASCVD Service Helm Chart
+# ASCVD From FHIR Service Helm Chart

 ## Introduction

-This [Helm](https://github.com/kubernetes/helm) chart installs an instance of the [Alvearie De-Identification](https://github.com/Alvearie/de-identification) service in a Kubernetes cluster.
+This [Helm](https://github.com/kubernetes/helm) chart installs an instance of the Alvearie [ASCVD From FHIR service](https://github.com/Alvearie/health-analytics/tree/main/ascvd-from-fhir) in a Kubernetes cluster.

 ## Pre-Requisites